unlessgames/xrnx/docs/guide/observables_and_preferences.md

 Documents in Renoise have all of their fields defined as an Observable type.
 This comes extra handy when you want to create some settings dialog that needs to be able change the behaviour of your tool and remember its state, while you also want to access these settings across your tool.
 By using the built-in Document API you get a lot of this functionality for free.

 Let's see an example of setting up an `options` object that can be used for the above things.

 Our goal here is to have three kinds of settings managed by the Document class and a dialog that can be used to change them.
-The tool will be able to randomize the song by managing tracks, BPM and LPB.
-We will also define a menu entry for opening our tool settings dialog, you can read more about menu entries in the [Menu Entries](TODO#menu-entries) article, graphical dialogs are further discussed in [Custom views](TODO#views) tutorial.
+The tool will be able to randomize the song by changing BPM and creating a random number of tracks.

+We will also define a menu entry for opening our tool settings dialog, you can read more about menu entries in the [Menus](TODO.md#menus) guide, graphical dialogs are further discussed in [Views](TODO.md#views).

 ```lua
 -- We are creating a new renoise Document by supplying a table of values.